sleepyzardo/ZardoCaptchaSolverV2/README.md

 ## Features
 - Fully Automated Captcha Solving.
 - Comes with a json-response system, meaning you can display it however you want.
-- Under 15s solving speed without proxies on a cold start.
+- Under 15s solving speed on a cold start.
 - Under 5s solving speed when solving continuosly.
 - Newbie friendly.
 - Requires very less coding knowledge.